 Free California LLC Filings Are Over

-Editor’s Note: California had reduced its LLC from $70 to $0 last year, but this ended on June 30, 2023.
+Editor’s Note: California had reduced its LLC cost from $70 to $0 last year, but this ended on June 30, 2023.
 California LLC filings are once again $70.
 Other business entity filings that were made free during that time frame have also returned to their previous costs.
 But even though the state’s free filings have ended, our LLC formation service can still file your LLC paperwork for you for no additional cost aside from the state fees.

 Start Your California LLC